The UKWMO Speech and Telegraph Network mid-1980's-1992

 |3 AFHQ||Digby||RBDPEG||Mil only

-The U.K Armed Forces were linked into the UKWMO / RGHQ network, all their routing codes begin 'RBD' but given that most of the other codes are abbreviations of the function, these three letters may be an acronym for something - but what ?
+The U.K Armed Forces were linked into the UKWMO / RGHQ network, all their routing codes begin 'RBD' these are a sub-set of military routing codes used by all three services, all those based in the UK are in the format RBxxxx

 Within each Home Defence Region, one Armed Forces Headquarters (AFHQ) served the Region and was linked into the RGHQ telegraph network and possessed its own routing code.
 The two RGHQs in each Region each had a co-located Military liaison office having its own separate routing code from that used by the Civilian part of the RGHQ.